Choosing whether to prescribe at all

 - Consider switching the antidepressant.

-- For AEDs with narrow therapeutic range (e.g. carbamazepine, phenytoin), consider blood monitoring, particularly if there are concerns of potential toxicity (e.g. the risk of an interaction with a newly started antidepressant).
+- For ASMs with narrow therapeutic range (e.g. carbamazepine, phenytoin), consider blood monitoring, particularly if there are concerns of potential toxicity (e.g. the risk of an interaction with a newly started antidepressant).

-- If dosage adjustment of the AED may be required, seek advice from the neurologist.
+- If dosage adjustment of the ASM may be required, seek advice from the neurologist.

 Switching between antidepressants